 September has always been a challenging month for me.
 The "rentrée" (back to school and work) generally asks a lot of organisation and adjustment from a more relaxed lifestyle to a busier mode.
-This year's September is even more demanding due to the pandemic.
+This year's September is even more demanding than ever before.
 I notice that my mind has a tendency to be more restless and worried than usual.
-It is normal to feel more anxious in these turbulent times as things are constantly changing, and the future is uncertain.
+It is normal to feel more stressed in these turbulent times as things are constantly changing, and the future is uncertain.
 But even though we have good reasons to be worried, this means our mind is in a state of constant alert, also when it is not necessary.

 Our brain tends to focus on the negative